LLNL/axom/src/axom/inlet/docs/sphinx/functions.rst

    :language: C++
    :dedent: 2

-For the shared input name, ``contains`` reports only the concrete representation and ``containsFunctionValueAlternative`` reports only the function representation.
-Either form counts as user-provided input, and both are recognized by strict Containers.
+For the shared input name, ``contains`` reports the concrete value, including a default, and ``containsFunctionValueAlternative`` reports a supplied function.
+Check the function first because a concrete default can exist alongside it.
+Either supplied form counts as user-provided input, and strict Containers recognize both.
 An unrelated input type fails verification.

-An alternative is an ordinary ``Function``, so it is returned by ``addFunctionAsValueAlternative`` as a ``Verifiable<Function>`` and can carry the usual schema constraints, such as ``required()``.
+``addFunctionAsValueAlternative`` returns a ``Verifiable<Function>``.
+Calling ``required()`` on it requires a function, and a concrete value does not satisfy the reqquirement.
+Similarly, a function alone does not satisfy ``required()`` on the concrete entry.
+To require either form, leave both entries optional and register a verifier on the root Container that checks whether either representation exists.

-Validation attached to the *concrete* schema entry does not apply to the function result, so applications that constrain both forms should validate after resolving the representation.
+Inlet does not evaluate the function automatically.
+Constraints on the concrete entry, such as a range, do not apply to the function result, so applications should validate the value after resolving and evaluating the supplied representation.

 Generated Sphinx and JSON Schema documentation show only the concrete entry.
 Application documentation should describe the function form when it is part of the Lua interface.